MohamedAbulgasem/DateTimePicker/README.md

                 scheduleAppointment(year, month, dayOfMonth, hourOfDay, minute)
             }

-            // Optionally run some code when the picker is shown.
+            // Optionally run some code when the picker is shown/dismissed.
             .onShowListener { highlightAppointmentView(true) }

-            // Optionally run some code when the picker is dismissed.
             .onDismissListener { highlightAppointmentView(false) }

             // Apply custom theme styling to the picker.